bobdavies2000/OpenCVB/README.md

 The main caution in using VB.Net is to treat it as a scripting language like Python.
 Most of the algorithms avoid pixel-by-pixel details – VB.Net can be detailed but it will be slower than optimized C++.
 Usually, OpenCVB is doing most of the real work in optimized C++ through the OpenCVSharp interface.
 Most algorithms run reasonably fast even in Debug mode because the release version of OpenCVSharp is active when OpenCVB is in Debug mode.

-Critics will point out that a Windows 10 app using VB.Net is not easily portable to other platforms.
+Critics will point out that a Windows 10/11 app using VB.Net is not easily portable to other platforms.
 The entire OpenCVB application does not need to be ported to other platforms.
 Only individual algorithms are likely to be ported after they are debugged and polished.
 Most OpenCVB algorithms consist almost entirely of OpenCV APIs which are available everywhere.
 OpenCVB’s value lies in the ability to experiment and test an OpenCV algorithm.
 After the prototype is complete the algorithm can be transferred to a different platform.

-OpenCVB also includes the ability to translate VB.Net algorithms to C++.
-A new icon is present in the OpenCVB user interface but invoking the “VB_to_CPP” project in the “OpenCVB.sln” file is more convenient.
-The translation is a 90% translation where the user must manually replace some VB.Net lines.
-All of the algorithms that are translated into a C++ include file called “CPP_IncludeOnly.h”.
-Using an “include-only” approach makes it simpler to include the translated algorithms into a C++ application.
+OpenCVB also includes the ability to translate VB.Net algorithms to C\#.
+A new icon is present in the OpenCVB user interface.
+The translation is a 98% translation where the user must manually replace some VB.Net names.
+The small app “Touchup.exe” provides almost all that is needed after translation with AI.

 # Camera Interface